 The Counseling Center provides free individual and group counseling services, psychiatric consultation, alternative testing, and emergency services to CUA students.
 In addition, we provide consultation services and outreach programs to the CUA community.
-Appointments can be scheduled in person in 127 O'Boyle Hall, or by phone.
+Appointments can be scheduled in person or by phone.
+(The Center is located in 127 O'Boyle Hall but is temporarily relocating to McMahon for the 2025-2026 academic year: check the website or phone for confirmation of location.)

 Phone: (202) 319-5765.
 Web: counseling.cua.edu

 Campus Ministry: The Office of Campus Ministry supports the members of The Catholic University of America community in their individual and communal growth as they strive to live the message of the Gospel.
 The central responsibilities for this office include: convening the community for prayer and worship; providing a pastoral presence on campus and in the residence halls; facilitating social justice, community service and outreach activities; offering sacramental catechesis and educational opportunities pertinent to faith development; and providing pastoral counseling, spiritual direction and retreat opportunities.
 Phone: (202) 319-5575.
-Email: cua- campus-ministry@cua.edu Web: http://ministry.cua.edu/
+Email: cuacampus-ministry@cua.edu Web: http://ministry.cua.edu/